-Among other goals, grantees receiving the STEM grant will be required to demonstrate a rich family connection within the context of all curricula frameworks.
+Among other goals, grantees receiving the STEM grant are required to demonstrate a rich family connection within the context of all curricula frameworks.
 Grantees must also include parent and family involvement and reflect strength-based values by recognizing families as their child's first teacher and as experts about their own child.
-The long term goal is for EEC to make Preschool STEM education a sustainable practice in the early education and care field.
-EEC will make these curricula available to educators, programs and parents on the EEC website.
-These will be released and discussed at this year's STEM Summit on October 22, 2014.

 The Educator/Provider Support Grant helps teachers continue learning through STEM Continuing Education Unit (CEU) courses offered on various STEM related topics from early education through school age grade years.
 Pre K STE Standard trainers are also available to work with educators and programs on implementation strategies that promote and enhance STEM learning environments.
 To access these, educators should contact their appropriate EPS Network.